-In early 2007, I conducted design research for design for the Ruud de Moor Centre (now Welten Institute).
-RdMC was a research centre which focused on supporting teachers when creating educational (digital) materials.
-This support consisted of developing websites and applications, which included amongst others knowledge bases and assessment tools.
+In early 2007, I conducted design research for the Ruud de Moor Center (now Welten Institute).
+RdMC was a research center which focused on supporting teachers when creating educational (digital) materials.
+This support consisted of the development of several websites and applications, for example knowledge bases and assessment tools.
 As a designer I evaluated how these digital applications were experienced by their users.
-The approach and results of this research made the RdMC decide to incorporate a User-Centered Design process into their existing IT development method.
+The approach and results of this research inspired the RdMC to incorporate a User-Centered Design process into their existing IT development method.
 Therefore a project was set up to accomplish this.
-The project was named: UCD project!
-With 5 team members, Robert, Marc, Hannelore, Kees and myself, I started the preparation of a number of activities aiming to introduce UCD as a design method within the organization of RdMC.
+The project was named: UCD project! and consisted of five team members; Robert, Marc, Hannelore, Kees and myself.
+I initiated a number of activities aiming to introduce UCD as a design method within the organization of RdMC.
 First I gave UCD workshops, then selected three existing IT projects that could serve as case studies to teach employees UCD techniques using on the job training and last all the results a.o. persona’s, affinity diagrams, etc., were presented and made available for all the employees at the RdMC.

 Content of this blog